zecoj/fang-hacks-internal/README.md

 ## Updating SSID/PSK/etc.
  - Make change(s) in config.txt
- - Insert microsd card
+ - Insert microsd card.
+You will hear 2 quick clinks when the new setting is applied.
- - Wait 10 seconds, eject the card
+ - Eject the card
  - Reboot XiaoFang

 ## Chuck Norris Mode